nraychaudhuri/nftswap/README.md

-# 🏗 Scaffold-ETH
+# 🏗 NFTSwap

-> everything you need to build on Ethereum! 🚀
+> Exchange your NFTs with other NFTs.
+Just pay the gas fee

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: